 - Now choose an effect that you want to add to the live photo

-- In iOS 11+, choose from Live, Loop, Bounce and Long Exposure
+- In iOS 11+ and iPadOS, choose from Live, Loop, Bounce and Long Exposure

-BUT once you mark up a live picture, it will turn it into a still image automatically.
+Once you mark up a Live Photo, it turns it into a still image automatically.

 Locate the Live Photo in the Photos app that you want to convert.